siefca/autolink_filter/README.txt

 TODO:

+- test if main term is too long but its synonyms are ok.
+- also test if tooltips are generated

 - add setting for content type or content type / content field selection (e.g. 'articles only'),
 - add class exclusion support (e.g. elements that are enclosed with some class are not highlighted),
-- fix pick-up order,
-- add an option to use tooltips field or description,
+- add an option to use tooltips field OR description,
 - add JS for tooltips.